 Since you need to take 5 perks, we recommend the following:

 Toughness: Increasing your health by half might be useful if you want to rush into a fight on a regular basis.
 When you reach level 30, your health will be 3,500 by default, and 5250 if you select this perk.
 That massive amount of additional health is really worth it.

 Lone Wolf: If you plan to leave your companions at the ship and go it alone then we strongly recommend you take this perk to do more damage.

 Quick And The Dead: This is a good choice since most players need their Tactical Time Dilation Recharged faster.

 Pack Mule: Pick this one so that you don’t have to manage your inventory too often.

-Harvester: This is one of the best perks in the game and very beneficial in combat since you no longer have to stop firing to heal.
+Harvester: This is one of the finest perks in the game, and it’s especially useful in combat because you don’t have to stop firing to heal.

 Weird Science: Science Weapons are extremely powerful and odds are you’ll have at least one or two at hand so it’s best to increase their damage.